-The first platform game designed specifically for Windows 95, Pitfall: The Mayan Adventure is an excellent game that updates the addictive gameplay of Atari?s Pitfall! to modern hardware.
-The plot even pays homage to the original: Pitfall!?s hero Harry, after many years of adventuring, was imprisoned by an evil spirit during his recent foray into the Mayan jungles.
-As his son Pitfall Harry, Jr., you must swing on vines, hop over pits and leap over crocodile heads in classic Pitfall! tradition, as well as bungee-jump, boomerang, and mine car your way to rescue your Dad.
+The first platform game designed specifically for Windows 95, Pitfall: The Mayan Adventure updates the addictive gameplay of Atari's Pitfall! to modern hardware.
+The plot even pays homage to the original: Pitfall!'s hero Harry, after many years of adventuring, was imprisoned by an evil spirit during his recent foray into the Mayan jungles.
+As his son Pitfall Harry, Jr., you must swing on vines, hop over pits and leap over crocodile heads in classic Pitfall! tradition, as well as bungee-jump, boomerang, and mine cart your way to rescue your Dad.

-With excellent graphics and sound, numerous hidden surprises, and rock-solid gameplay, The Mayan Adventure is a proud and worthy sequel to Atari classic.
-The game played a bit sluggishly when it first came out, but that problem is gone in today?s fast computers.
-The sheer amount of levels, 13 in all, will keep you bleary-eyed late into the night?especially since you get no passwords and no possibility to save the game.
-This is the only major flaw of the game, and the only thing that prevents it from entering our Hall of Belated Fame.
-If you love Disney?s cartoon games such as Aladdin, The Mayan Adventure is simply a must-have, even with some frustratingly difficult level and no save games.
-Three thumbs up!
+With excellent graphics and sound, numerous hidden surprises, and rock-solid gameplay, The Mayan Adventure is a proud and worthy sequel.
+The game played a bit sluggishly when it first came out, but that problem is gone with today's fast computers.
+The sheer amount of levels will keep you bleary-eyed late into the night: especially since you get no passwords and no possibility to save.
+This is the only major flaw, and the only thing that prevents it from entering our Hall of Belated Fame.
+If you love Disney's cartoon games such as Aladdin, The Mayan Adventure is simply a must-have, even with some frustratingly difficult levels and no saving.
+Three thumbs up!Reviewed by: Underdogs